wasimparsani/Software-Projects/README.md

 # PROJECTS

-Project of both language C++ and Python
+Project of both language C++ and Python<br>
+You can Download the code and use it but don't misuse it